Romancha/text-bridge/README.md

 - Minimize text by removing all spaces and new lines
 - Encode text into base64 format

+## Installation
+Download the latest release from the [releases page](https://github.com/Romancha/text-bridge/releases) and drag the app to the Applications folder.

 ## Contributing
 We welcome contributions from the community to enhance TextBridge further.